microbuilder/IntroToBLE/nRF51822/projects/hrm/README.md

 Heart Rate Monitor
 ==================

-This project instantiates a standard Heart Rate Monitor service (https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.heart_rate.xml), which can be viewed using toos like nRF Toolbox from Nordic Semiconductors (available on iOS and Android in the respective app stores).
+This project instantiates a standard [Heart Rate Monitor service](https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.heart_rate.xml), which can be viewed using toos like nRF Toolbox from Nordic Semiconductors (available on iOS and Android in the respective app stores).

 Target SDK/SD
 =============